ousmanebarry/python-calculator/README.md

 ## What is this?

-This is a calculator made with the use of Python to do simple calculations such as addition, subtraction, multiplication and division.
+This is a calculator made with the use of Python to do simple calculations.

 ![calculator_image](https://user-images.githubusercontent.com/79618101/109247850-a6210d00-77b2-11eb-874a-0483c94e878e.JPG)

 This is one of my first few Python projects so I will add more functionalities to this calculator as time goes on.

+## Functionalities

+* Simple Additions
+* Simple Subtractions
+* Simple Multiplications
+* Simple Divisions

 ## How to use?